Path to Work in Australia

-Right after the thrill and the butterflies in your stomach when you first arrive in Australia in general and Sydney in particular, the harsh reality of how expensive Sydney is and how emergent it is to get a job and start earning an income hits you like one of Sydney’s recurring heat waves.
+Right after the thrill and the butterflies in your stomach when you first arrive in Australia in general and Sydney in particular, the harsh reality of how expensive Sydney is and how emergent it is to work in Australia and start earning an income hits you like one of Sydney’s recurring heat waves.

-Whether you are a white-collar or a blue-collar in the country where you have resided prior to arriving in Sydney, you must remember that Australia is “Down Under”.
-No matter how shiny are Sydney’s lights and how appealing and friendly Sydney dwellers are, the cost of living is – if not the highest, amongst the highest in the southern hemisphere.
+Whether you are a white-collar or a blue-collar in the country where you have resided before arriving in Sydney, you must remember that Australia is “Down Under.”
+No matter how shiny are Sydney’s lights, appealing and friendly Sydney dwellers, the cost of living is – if not the highest, amongst the highest in the southern hemisphere.

 What are the Living Expenses in Australia?

-What to Do Before Applying to a Job?
+What to Do Before Applying to work in Australia?

-Sydney’s job market is a very prominent and booming market.
+Sydney’s job market is very prominent and booming.
 However, there are a few things that you need to take into consideration:

 - Mastering the English language.

-- Having the proper and accredited qualifications needed for the job you are applying for.
+- Having the proper and accredited qualifications needed for the job.

-- Ensuring the legal status that allows you to work and knowing what are the maximum allowed working hours for you depending on your visa type.
+- Ensuring the legal status that allows you to work and knowing there are maximum allowed working hours for you depending on your visa type.

-Although Australians are warm and welcoming they are intolerant of ignorance.
+Although Australians are warm and welcoming, they are intolerant of ignorance.
 Playing dumb by claiming to be new in the country or appearing as not very well informed is a turn off to the Australian employers or even community.
-This is mainly because Australia is one of those countries where every single piece of information is available online for free.
-All you must do is plan your journey ahead and research the best way to reach your destination.
-The Australian government has a department for everything and their services are well and informative but you need to take the first step and look for yourself.
+Australia is one of those countries where every single piece of information is available online for free.
+All you must do is plan your journey and research the best way to reach your destination.
+The Australian government has a department for everything, and their services are well and informative, but you need to take the first step and look for yourself.

 Approved and Accredited Qualifications

-Whether you are an American Ivy League graduate or a Kalahari Desert hunter you need to find a way to accredit your qualifications as an Australian equivalent or your applications will soon become a very fine dinner for a ferocious office shredder.
-But wait and don’t panic, Australians are considerate and understanding and there are so many ways to get your qualifications approved and accredited.
+Whether you are an American Ivy League graduate or a Kalahari Desert hunter, you need to find a way to accredit your qualifications as an Australian equivalent, or your applications will soon become an excellent dinner for a ferocious office shredder.
+But wait and don’t panic, Australians are considerate, understanding, and there are so many ways to get your qualifications approved and accredited.

-First, the direct method.
-There are so many governmental, non-governmental and government authorized bodies that can add legitimacy to your qualifications obtained overseas.
-Simple research on the great oracle “Google” will provide you with a list of the bodies that can accredit your qualification and eventually prepare you to be a professional working in Australia.
+First, the direct method there are so many governmental and non-governmental authorized bodies that can add legitimacy to your qualifications obtained overseas.
+Simple research on the great oracle “Google” will provide you with a list of the organizations that can accredit your qualification and eventually prepare you to be a professional working in Australia.

-For instance, if you are an accountant and you want to apply for a job in Australia, it will be extremely helpful to approach CPA Australia, Chartered Accountants of Australia or a similar body that can qualify your degree and advise of what courses you need to take in order to equalize your knowledge with an Australian professional to obtain an equal employment opportunity.
+For instance, if you are an accountant and you want to work in Australia, it will be beneficial to approach CPA Australia or Chartered Accountants of Australia.
+These will advise of what courses you need to take to equalize your knowledge with an Australian professional and to obtain an equal employment opportunity.

 Recognition of Prior Learning

-Some overseas obtained diplomas and degrees will have different nomenclature in Australia but similar content.
-Therefore, Australia has adopted an assessment method known as recognition of prior learning “RPL”.
-Recognition including recognition of prior learning (RPL), is a process for giving candidates credit for skills, knowledge and experience gained through working and learning.
-It can be gained at any stage of their lives, through formal and informal learning, in Australia or overseas, through work or other activities such as volunteering.
-So, in other words, if you can prove that you have been working in a certain field and you have acquired the skills and knowledge needed to perform this activity a certificate will be issued based on your previous learning to accredit your ability to perform a similar job in Australia.
+Some overseas obtained diplomas and degrees will have different terminology in Australia but similar content.
+Therefore, Australia has adopted an assessment method known as recognition of prior learning “RPL.”
+It is a process for giving candidates credit for skills, knowledge, and experience gained through working and learning.
+It can be obtained at any stage of their lives, through formal and informal education, in Australia or overseas, through work or other activities such as volunteering.
+So, in other words, if you can prove that you have been working in a specific field and you have acquired the skills and knowledge needed to perform this activity.
+A certificate will be issued based on your previous learning to accredit your ability to perform a similar job in Australia.

 Australian certificates are well respected around the world and will put you in a position of applying to jobs with confidence.
 There are many companies specialized in converting your previous learning to an Australian certificate and increase your chance of finding the right employment.
-Moreover, if your previous learning is not enough, there are some units usually called gap Training units designed to cover the gaps in your previous learning to make it similar to an Australian certificate.
+Moreover, if your last education is not enough, there are some units usually called gap Training units designed to cover the gaps in your prior learning to make it similar to an Australian certificate.

-Australians are not shy, you shouldn’t be either!
-The more you ask the more knowledge you obtain, the more you negotiate the more you get and the friendlier you are the friendlier Australians will react to you.
-Welcome to Australia, it is a great country with endless potentials BUT you need to do it the Aussie WAY.
+Australians are not shy, and you shouldn’t be either!
+The more you ask, the more knowledge you obtain, the more you negotiate, the more you get, and the friendlier you are, the more welcoming Australians will react to you.
+Welcome to Australia, it is an excellent country with endless potentials, BUT you need to do it the Aussie WAY.
 AUSSIE AUSSIE AUSSIE, OI OI OI!